Last Updated on April 1, 2022 by Editorial Team

 Expecting a child to soak up the whole dictionary is beyond realism.
 Teachers need to understand the learning needs and mold the methods to make the process easier, playful, and captivating.
 I personally feel that forcing the kid to dig into the dictionary and learn meanings does not help much.
 The process only tests the memory power and the learning is quite likely to fade away.
 While working with little toddlers trying to mouth different words, I found that:

-- Relatable concepts are more likely to stay with the learners for long: Instead of memorizing ‘d a i r y’ as dairy, when the kids are introduced to milk, yoghurt and told those to be dairy products.
+- Relatable concepts are more likely to stay with the learners for long: Instead of memorizing ‘d a i r y’ as dairy, when the kids are introduced to milk and yogurt and told those to be dairy products.
 Doesn’t this remind us of visual learning too?
-So, visual learning style requires teachers to show to disseminate the concept.
+So, the visual learning style requires teachers to show how to disseminate the concept.

-- Kinesthetic teaching approach drives motivation: Engage learners in a play-based learning and you can see them putting extra efforts.
-It works quite well because vocabulary-building requires attention, motivation and zeal to achieve higher level of learning.
-Play methods replace boredom with intellectual curiosity and make learning atmosphere more inviting for one and all.
+- Kinesthetic teaching approach drives motivation: Engage learners in play-based learning and you can see them putting in extra effort.
+It works quite well because vocabulary-building requires attention, motivation, and zeal to achieve a higher level of learning.
+Play methods replace boredom with intellectual curiosity and make the learning atmosphere more inviting for one and all.

 That is why manipulatives fit the teaching process like a glove!